 Spam scores within the 40-60% range should be also analysed manually, and you should use your own judgement to determine whether that page/site is relevant to your website.

 Because of the way that backlinks are identified and crawled, you should always use, at least, two alternative resources to analyse your backlink profile.
-We always use Ahrefs, as we believe it is possibly one of the best backlink profilers and Google Search Console, however we also tend to use, in addition, Bing Webmaster Tools, SEMRush, Majestic and Searchmetrics, who have recently improved their link analysis software.
-Naturally, all of this depends upon the size and complexity of your project.
+We always use Ahrefs as we believe it is possibly one of the best backlink profilers and Google Search Console, however we also tend to use, in addition, Bing Webmaster Tools, SEMRush, Majestic and Searchmetrics, who have recently improved their link analysis software, depending upon the size and complexity of the project.

 Step 2: Manually Check Those Links

 Using the tools outlined above will save you a lot of time and work in the initial stages, however you still need to sense check these links yourself.